 H2 Lubricants

 H2 lubricants can be used in food and beverage manufacturing facilities but not in applications where contact with food is a possibility.
-There is no defined list of ingredients that H2 lubricants must contain, but there are ingredients that cannot be present in food processing areas: carcinogens, mutagens, teratogens, mineral acids and heavy metals like arsenic, lead, mercury and others.
+There is no defined list of ingredients that H2 lubricants must contain, but there are ingredients that cannot be present in food processing areas, such as:

 H3 Lubricants

-These are edible or soluble oils generally used for cleaning and preventing rust on machine parts.
-They are composed of oils from corn, cottonseed, soybean or minerals.
+H3 lubricants are edible or soluble oils generally used for cleaning and preventing rust on machine parts.
+They are typically composed of oils from corn, cottonseed, soybean, or minerals.
+While H3 lubricants can be used in contact with food, they are limited by FDA regulations.

 The FDA specifies the components that food-grade lubricants must be made of to safely have incidental contact with food.
-Lubricants that are NSF-certified as food-grade and achieve the FDA’s zero-tolerance standard are listed as an NSF H2 certified non-food compound.
+Lubricants that are NSF-certified as food-grade and achieve the FDA’s zero-tolerance standard are listed as NSF-certified non-food compounds.

 Food-grade lubricants are safe for use in meat, poultry, and other food processing equipment and applications.